mdtanrikulu/gorillang/README.md

 1. Be sure you entered correct credientals for gorilla, and logout from your account if open in any browser.
 2. Put your XLSX input file path correctly
 3. For output folder, give only the folder name no path.
 The folder will be created near the application file.
-4. Check sound column and name column in your XLSX file, if sound urls under AL and file names are under AL column, the you're good to go.
+4. Check sound column and name column in your XLSX file, if sound urls under AL and file names are under AX column, the you're good to go.
 If not, specify correct column names via `-sc` and `-nc` flags.
-5. If your XLSX file contains only one group of patient results, then you're good to go.
+5. If your XLSX file contains only one group of participant results, then you're good to go.
 If not, check "renaming strategy" section.
 6. If you don't need any file renaming at all, you can skip it by calling `--skip-rename` flag.

 ## Renaming Strategy

-If your XLSX file consist of multiple group of patients, you may want to rename audio files in a way that you can distinguish the file by their name as like, which group they're belong to.
+If your XLSX file consist of multiple group of participants, you may want to rename audio files in a way that you can distinguish the file by their name as like, which group they're belong to.

 To do that, I provided two optional flags.